 This District is composed of those properties fronting Westbard Avenue between River Road and the Westbard Mews townhouses.
-The Plan recommends the Commercial Residential Town (CRT) zone, ranging in heights between 35 and 110 feet, and densities up to 2.5 floor area ratio (FAR) More specific recommendations are as follows:
+The Plan recommends the Commercial Residential Town (CRT) zone, ranging in heights between 50 and 75 feet, and densities up to 2.5 floor area ratio (FAR) More specific recommendations are as follows:

-- Along the west side of Westbard Avenue (parcel 235 and 360, see pg.
-67), heights of 60 feet. - On the east side of Westbard Avenue, heights of 110 feet (parcels 303 and 357).
+- Along the west side of Westbard Avenue (parcel 235, see pg.
+67), heights of 50 feet. - Heights of up to 75 feet on the east side of Westbard Avenue to accommodate the redevelopment of the Giant Food grocery store (parcels 235 and 360). - On the east side of Westbard Avenue, heights of 75 feet (parcels 143, 238, 303 and 357).
 Taller buildings here will keep the core of density away from the single-family residential communities to the west.
-They will be located where building heights of 120 to 150 feet already exist. - At Westwood Towers (parcels 143, 175, 238 and 240), the Plan recommends a CRT zone with an FAR of 2.5 and a maximum height of 75 feet. - Westbard Avenue District Site 2 (Figure 3.1.1 Proposed Zoning Map - Westbard Avenue District) parcel A,- the plan strongly encourages residential as the predominant use for this parcel.
-Commercial uses are strongly discouraged on this site. - Westbard Avenue District Sites 6a and 6b (Figure 3.1.1 Proposed Zoning Map - Westbard Avenue District) parcels 466, 519, 510 and 576,- Heights of buildings to range between 35 feet at the south end of the site to 110 feet at the north end.
-Height transitions to be gradual, avoiding abrupt changes in height.
-The proposed connector street between Westbard Avenue and River Road to be located as far north as practical, and the heights south of this road to be a maximum of 35 feet.
-The height transitions to be detailed and illustrated more fully in the Westbard Sector Plan Design Guidelines.
-The maximum height of 110 feet assumes the 25 percent of affordable housing.
+They will be located where building heights of 120 to 150 feet already exist. - At Westwood Towers (parcels 143, 175, 238 and 240), the Plan recommends a CRT zone with an FAR of 2.5 and a maximum height of 75 feet.